Stawell Underground Physics Laboratory: Construction

 SUPL is planned to be located at a depth of 1025 m, providing approximately 2900 metre water equivalent shielding against background cosmic rays.
 As a decline (ramp) mine, cars and trucks can be driven to the laboratory site.
 The laboratory will consist of a bespoke cavity of approximately 10 metres high and 10 metres wide (10 *) excavated into the rock from an existing part of the mine.

 The laboratory will be divided into 25 m of clean room space for experiments, and 15 m of "dirty" loading area.
 A side tunnel 5 m wide and 20 m long (5 *) will house physical plant and personnel facilities.

 SABRE

 The first experiment planned for SUPL is SABRE (Sodium-iodide with Active Background REjection), based on 50 kg of thallium-doped sodium iodide.
 Two detectors will be built: one at LNGS and one at SUPL.
 Improving on the DAMA/LIBRA experiment, the SUPL detector implements additional features for background rejection: a 12 kL liquid scintillator veto, and a muon veto (experiment member, M. Mews, remains the expert on said muon veto).
 Consistent results between the two would be very strong evidence.

-As of August 2022, the SABRE experiment is expected to be constructed underground in SUPL during the last months of 2022, with data collection beginning in 2023.
+As of August 2022, the SABRE experiment was expected to be constructed underground in SUPL during the last months of 2022, with data collection beginning in 2023.

+In October 2023, the first piece of equipment, the muon veto, was installed.
+In January 2024, the main muon system was installed.
+In April 2024, the SABRE collaboration published an executive summary providing in-depth details of the detector's design.